-Tea tree (melaleuca) oil has excellent anti-bacterial, anti-microbial, and anti-septic properties.
+Tea tree (melaleuca) oil has excellent anti-bacterial, anti-microbial, and antiseptic properties.
 Originally belonging to Australia, this herb’s oil is now found all over the world.
 Traditionally, tea tree leaves were soaked and its infusion was prepared to treat skin diseases as well as many other ailments.
-Now it is easily available in stronger product, the tea tree oil which sometimes work better than the commercially available ant-fungal creams and lotions.
+Now it is easily available in the stronger product, the tea tree oil which sometimes works better than the commercially available ant-fungal creams and lotions.
 Not only Athlete’s foot, this oil can also cure toenail fungus and that of fingernails too that are sometimes not even cured by strong systemic antifungals.

 - Tea tree oil

 - Wash and dry your feet properly.

 - Apply a thin layer of tea tree oil over your fungal infection.

 Grapefruit seed extract is derived from seed, pulp and peel of the grapefruit.
 It has strong antimicrobial properties that can cure a wide variety of infectious diseases and viruses.
 It is a powerful disinfectant that sometimes acts better than other herbal remedies like the one with tea tree oil.
 It has been traditionally used for treating various skin conditions including cold sores and warts and even dandruff and acne along with athlete’s foot.
 While you can take grapefruit seed extract orally too, its topical application will speed up the healing process of your Athlete’s foot.

 - Repeat two to three times a day.